syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 **Step 2:** Then, implement the `GetHighlightIndex` method of the `IAutocompleteSearchBehavior` interface to initially select any item from the filtered list in the `Autocomplete` control drop-down.
 The `GetHighlightIndex` method contains the following arguments.

-* `source` - The owner of the search behavior, which holds information about `ItemsSource` and so on.
+* `source` - The owner of the search behavior, which holds information about the `ItemsSource` and so on.
-* `searchInfo` - Contains information about the filtered items based on the text entered in `Autocomplete` control.
-You can select item from the drop-down list using this list.
+* `searchInfo` - Contains information about the filtered items based on the text entered in the `Autocomplete` control.
+Select an item from the drop-down list using this list.

 The following code initially demonstrates how to select an item from the filtered list of the drop-down in the `Autocomplete` control.
 When entering the country's name, the capital cities will be selected.
 {% tabs %}